builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 **Do NOT lines -- required at the close of every audio prompt:**
 - "Do NOT begin with 'This is a Brief,' 'This is a Deep Dive,' or any other format label.
 The only permitted opening is 'This is a Boost on [candidate full name].'"
 - "Do NOT use casual or informal language, analogies, or editorial commentary -- the tone is confident and direct, like a trusted colleague briefing a hiring manager, not a podcast host."
+- "Do NOT infer gender, relationship, or personal details beyond what is explicitly stated in the source material -- if the resume says 'parent,' say 'parent.'"
 - "Do NOT use the words 'passionate,' 'journey,' or 'innovative.'"

 **Deep Dive specific notes:**